michaelhyatt/cribl-direct-access-otel-demo/.github/README.md

 1. Sign up for a free trial on [Elastic Cloud](https://cloud.elastic.co/) and start an Elastic Cloud Serverless Observability type project.
 Select Application and then OpenTelemetry.
 2. Copy the OTEL_EXPORTER_OTLP_ENDPOINT URL and replace `.apm` with `.ingest`.
 3. Click "Create an API Key" to create one.
-4. Open the file `src/otel-collector/otelcol-elastic-otlp-config.yaml` in an editor and replace all occurrences the following two placeholders:
+4. Open the file `.env.override` in an editor and replace all occurrences the following two placeholders:
    - `YOUR_OTEL_EXPORTER_OTLP_ENDPOINT`: your OTEL_EXPORTER_OTLP_ENDPOINT_URL.
    - `YOUR_OTEL_EXPORTER_OTLP_TOKEN`: your Elastic OTLP endpoint token.
 This is what comes after `ApiKey=`.
-5. Open `.env.override` and add `src/otel-collector/otelcol-elastic-otlp-config.yaml` as `OTEL_COLLECTOR_CONFIG`
+5. Add `src/otel-collector/otelcol-elastic-otlp-config.yaml` as `OTEL_COLLECTOR_CONFIG`
 6. Start the demo with the following command from the repository's root directory:
    ```
    make start